How does it work?

 - Visiting our quality child care map here

-- Visiting Great Philly Schools ECE here and inputting your zip code
+- Visiting Great Philly Schools here and search by School level: Preschools and Daycares

 - Using the Head Start Locator here (and below)